jaylenw/nextcloud-docker-setup/README.md

         proxy_set_header Host $host;
         # set max upload size, should be the same size as PHP_UPLOAD_LIMIT
         client_max_body_size 512M;
+        # HSTS policy, tell the browser that this domain must only be accessed using HTTPS, expire every 180 days
+        add_header Strict-Transport-Security "max-age=15552000";
     }

+    location /.well-known/carddav {
+        return 301 $scheme://$host/remote.php/dav;
     }

+    location /.well-known/caldav {
+        return 301 $scheme://$host/remote.php/dav;
+    }

+}
 ```
 3.)
 Access your application in the browser and check that all is well.

+4.)
+Once you have confirmed that all is well, you can Ctrl-C Docker Compose and restart it with `docker compose -f docker-compose.yml -f docker-compose.nfs.prod.yml up -d` to have Nextcloud running the background on start on server boot up for example.

 ###  Running Nextcloud OCC Commands

-Maker sure you have everything running with `docker compose up -d` and then run `docker-compose exec --user www-data app php occ`.
+Maker sure you have everything running with `docker compose up -d` and then run `docker compose exec --user www-data app php occ`.

 ----------------------------------------------------------------------------------------------------------
 Made with ♥ in Los Angeles CA.